-A C-section is the surgical delivery of a baby that involves making incisions in the mother's abdominal wall and uterus.
-Generally considered safe, C-sections do have more risks than vaginal births.
-Plus, you can come home sooner and recover quicker after a vaginal delivery.
+A cesarean section (C-section) is the surgical delivery of a baby through incisions in the mother's abdominal wall and uterus.

-However, C-sections can help women at risk for complications avoid dangerous delivery-room situations and can save the life of the mother and/or baby when emergencies occur.
+C-sections can help women who are at risk for problems avoid dangerous delivery-room situations and can be a lifesaver in an emergency.

 C-sections are done by obstetricians (doctors who care for pregnant women before, during, and after birth) and some family physicians.
-Although more and more women are choosing midwives to deliver their babies, midwives of any licensing degree cannot perform C-sections.
+Midwives cannot perform C-sections.

-- the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using forceps and anesthesia)
+- the baby is in breech (feet- or bottom-first) or transverse (sideways) position in the womb (although some babies can be turned before labor begins or delivered vaginally using special techniques)

 - the baby has certain birth defects (such as severe hydrocephalus)